 I’m Thankful for School

 “Blessed be the Lord!
 For he has heard the voice of my pleas for mercy.
 The Lord is my strength and my shield; in him my heart trusts, and I am helped; my heart exults, and with my song I give thanks to Him.
 The Lord is the strength of His people; He is the saving refuge of His anointed.
 Oh, save your people and bless your heritage!
 Be their shepherd and carry them forever.”
-Psalm 28:7-9

-As the group of friends approaches her, Precious couldn’t help but let a little tear fall down her cheek.
+As the group of friends approached her, Precious couldn’t help but let a little tear fall down her cheek.
 She filled with pride at the sight of her friends, but that pride was mixed with a little sadness — sadness that she wouldn’t be joining them.
 Her family just couldn’t manage to provide the cost for her education.
 Precious looked down at her dirty, shoeless feet and worn dress, smoothing it against her legs.
-Her dress immediately felt dingier than before now that it was next to the new crisp uniforms of her friends.
+Her dress immediately felt dingier than before, now that it was next to the new crisp uniforms of her friends.

 For three hours Precious didn’t leave her post at that rubbish pile.
 She was concentrating so hard on each lesson and rehearsing those things in her mind that she didn’t realize the bell rang for school’s dismissal.